-- Follow recognized automotive industry standards to demonstrate proficiency in troubleshooting and repairing automotive transmissions, drivetrains, transaxles and axles. - Efficiently demonstrate the use of automotive industry standards for engine repair and performance. - Demonstrate an understanding of transportation technologies, including climate control, electrical and electronic systems, and emerging technologies. - Efficiently diagnose and repair suspension/steering and brakes systems.
+- Follow recognized automotive industry standards to demonstrate proficiency in troubleshooting and repairing automotive transmissions, drivetrains, transaxles and axles. - Demonstrate the use of automotive industry standards for engine repair and performance. - Demonstrate an understanding of transportation technologies, to include climate control, electrical and electronic systems, and emerging technologies. - Diagnose and repair suspension/steering and brakes systems.